lfe/examples/sound-of-lfe/README.md

 $ rebar3 lfe run-escript semi-tones
 ```

-The opening notes of "Journey of the Sourcer" (by The Eagles), used as the theme song for "The Hithiker's Guide to the Galaxy":
+The opening notes of "Journey of the Sorcerer" (by The Eagles), used as the theme song for "The Hithiker's Guide to the Galaxy":

 ``` shell
 $ rebar3 lfe run-escript hhgg-opening
 ```

-A little bit more of "Journey of the Sourcer":
+A little bit more of "Journey of the Sorcerer":

 ``` shell
 $ rebar3 lfe run-script hhgg-theme